Odd Haugen’s Tombstone

 Event rules

-The event is scored using a points system.
-The stone is so notoriously difficult for even the strongest men on the planet that athletes are credited with points for lapping the stone, and lifting the stone to the chest.
+Odd’s Tombstone is so notoriously difficult for even the strongest men on the planet that athletes are credited for lapping the stone and lifting the stone to their chest.

 Lifters

-There are only a handfull of athletes (that we know of) that have managed to lift the stone to their shoulder — even outside of the ASC.
+There are only a handful of athletes who have managed to lift the stone to their shoulder, even outside of the ASC.

 - Jesse Marunde2